particleincell/plasma-simulations-by-example/README.md

 Python snippets can be run using
 `$ python file_name.py`

-Other examples, such as the various versions of flow around the sphere, consist of multiple source files that need to be compiled together as in
+Other examples, such as the various iterations of flow around the sphere, consist of multiple source files that need to be compiled together as in
 `$ g++ -O2 *.cpp -o sphere`
-Simulation results are stored in a subfolder `results` which needs to be __created manually__ before the code is run for the first time.
-The reason for this is that prior to C++17, there was no platform independent way to create directories in C++.
+Simulation results are usually stored in a subfolder `results` which needs to be __created manually__ before the code is run for the first time.
+The reason for this is that prior to C++17, there was no platform-independent way to create directories in C++.
 C++17 was not yet universally supported at the time of book writing.
 Hence to run the code the first time, use
 `$ mkdir results`
 `$ ./sphere`